csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

-# Current Status: Done with simulations
+# Current Status: Done with seed 1 simulations
 ### Update questions:
-- contact HPC (drop in on Tuesdays 2-6pm only)
+- confused with the post-simulation check...
+    Plot nucleotide diversity for each simulation and also separately plot number of independent gene loci/origins (L) against population size (N) for each population size?

 ### Progress since 19 March: